yberrada/gateway-simulator/README.md

 In a real world scenario an IOT hub will be receiving the data first, however for simplicity we have omitted that step and created simulators which are generating this data continously to mimic a real-time pipeline.
 """

+Application front end:

+![Screenshots of front end can be seen /gateway-simulator]

 # Roles and Responsibilities

 _List all the team members and summarize the contributions each member made to this project_